oeed/CraftOS-Standards/README.md

 If you have a standard you would like to propose follow these steps:

 1. **Make sure there isn't an existing standard** – the whole point of this repo is to ensure we don't have two [slightly different standards](https://xkcd.com/927/); there should only be one.
 You can either check the [PR page](https://github.com/oeed/CraftOS-Standards/pulls?q=is%3Apr) or directly browse the [source tree](https://github.com/oeed/CraftOS-Standards/tree/master/) of this repository.
+You should also look at the Submission Checklist (further down this page).
 2. **Develop your standard** – think about the different use cases and try to create clearly defined standards and rules for your standard.
 If applicable, it's probably a good idea to create an API or example code for your standard.
 3. **Write an RFC** – once you have created your standard create a Markdown document which clearly explains what your standard is, how it works and how to use it.
 If you're at all unsure of what to do, look at the RFCs of accepted standards.
 Make sure that the document covers your standard extensively, and contains thorough examples.
 You want your standard to be the most popular one and to be used by as many people as possible, so this step should take the longest amount of time (not counting #7 Discussion).
 4. (Optional) **Create a GitHub repository for in-depth docs and example source code** – Markdown is great, but sometimes you just need to express your thoughts in Lua.
 This step should be taken if the standard needs thorough documentation (such as a [wiki](https://help.github.com/articles/about-github-wikis/)) and/or example code that is either too long to be included in the Markdown document or split into too many files and follows a specific directory structure.
 Add the link to your newly created repository to the Markdown document from step 3.